 Affordable, authentic replication of hand-split cedar shake roof.

-These websites offer great visuals of various styles and color of tile, please contact us to help you determine which tiles are the best options available through Lyons Roofing.
+These websites offer great visuals of various styles and color of tile, please contact us to help you determine which tiles are the best options available through our Phoenix roof repair team.

 The award-winning team at Lyons Roofing emphasizes excellence, loyalty, and professionalism.
 We also emphasize safety, with a full-time safety officer on staff to ensure compliance and care.
-Our Phoenix roof repair team is licensed, bonded, and insured for your peace of mind.
+Our Roof repair in Tucson & Phoenix is licensed, bonded, and insured for your peace of mind.
 Learn more about the steps we take to raise the industry standard in our community and to provide the best customer service for our valued commercial and residential clients!

 Call Lyons Roofing at (520) 447-2522 in Tucson or (602) 497-0717 in Phoenix to arrange an appointment or to receive a free price estimate.